awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-code-snippet.md

 # Using Code Snippets to Create a State to Send an Amazon SNS message<a name="tutorial-code-snippet"></a>

-Step Functions integrates with certain AWS services, such as Amazon Simple Notification Service \(SNS\)\.
+AWS Step Functions integrates with certain AWS services, such as Amazon Simple Notification Service \(Amazon SNS\)\.
 In this tutorial, you generate a code snippet that sends a text message using Amazon SNS\.
 You pass parameters directly to Amazon SNS from your state machine definition\.

 For more information about how Step Functions integrates with other AWS services directly from the Amazon States Language, see:
 + [Service Integrations](concepts-service-integrations.md)